Movie, Radio, TV Timeline US

 United Artists (UA) (1919–1981) was the third of the Little Three major minor studios, originally only a distributor for independent film producers.
 Acquired by MGM in 1981.
 Its most famous brand is the James Bond franchise starting with Dr No in 1962.

-Metro-Goldwyn-Mayer (Marcus Loew's MGM) (1924–1986) and probably at the top of the Big Five studios in the 1930s and 1940s.
-Sold to Kirk Kerkorian in 1969.
-It was acquired by Ted Turner (Turner Broadcasting System) in 1986 who retained MGM's pre-May 1986 library (later onsold to Warners) and sold back the studio to Kirk the same year.
-It was sold to Sony in 2005 becoming a mini-major studio.
-Emerged twice from bankruptcy after 2010 and since March 2022 owned by Amazon.
+Sold to businessman Kirk Kerkorian in 1969.
+Sold to Ted Turner (Turner Broadcasting System) in May 1986 who retained MGM's library (later onsold to Warners) and in July sold back all of United Artists (and MGM trademark).
+Sold to Sony in 2005.
+A mini-major studio, emerged twice from bankruptcy after 2010 and since March 2022 owned by Amazon.

 ** End of page